I have always been fascinated by the color, with which the Xhosas paint their houses.

 In turn, in the photograph you can see three structures belonging to the same family group: two circular ones that they use to sleep, store their belongings and cook respectively, and a square one with a septic tank that they use to go to the bathroom.

-Finally, I comment that the great hero for the South African freedom struggle, Nelson Mandela, belonged to this same ethnic group and was born and lived his childhood a few kilometers from where I took this photograph.
+Finally, I can tell you that the great hero for the South African freedom struggle, Nelson Mandela, belonged to this same ethnic group and was born and lived his childhood a few kilometers from where I took this photograph.

 What you see is certainly a true picture of the early years of someone who would inspire millions of people, and who would change the course of history.

-* In the referential mockup you are looking at images I, V and VI in case you want to acquire the suggested series.
+* In the referential mockup you are looking at images II, III and IV in case you want to acquire the suggested series.